folio-org/mod-custom-fields/README.md

 ![](images/custom-fields-design.png)

 The module has a common interface which can be used by several modules.
-To define a particular module to calling to, define `X-Okapi-Module-Id` header, detailed information are able via the link to [Okapi documentation](https://github.com/folio-org/okapi/blob/master/doc/guide.md#multiple-interfaces).
+To define a particular module to be called to, define `X-Okapi-Module-Id` header, detailed information is able via the link to [Okapi documentation](https://github.com/folio-org/okapi/blob/master/doc/guide.md#multiple-interfaces).
+See an example of the request headers in Module deployment section with examples.

 ## Module Deployment

-The custom fields module can be added to any module by following steps:
+The custom fields functionality can be added to any module as a jar file The target module needs to carry out the following changes:
+Please note that indicated module version and ModuleDescriptor.json file serve
   1. Add maven dependency for `mod-custom-fields` in project pom file.
   Example:
    ~~~~